 - We charge just £20 for every pallet built.

-If you do have "dangerous goods" to send they must be packed and handled in a specialist manner.
+If you do have "dangerous goods" to send, they must be packed and handled in a specialist manner.
 Dangerous goods are more expensive to send than general freight.

-We require the completion of a detailed Shippers Inventory for every sea freight shipment.
+We require the completion of a detailed Shipper’s Inventory for every sea freight shipment.
 This can be completed online or in person when our driver collects your packages.